bendtherules/Reading-list/README.md

 # Reading-list

-This is a small effort to list down the resources that I liked while learning a specific technology.
+This is a small effort to list down the resources that I liked (with my comments and rating) while learning a specific technology.

 I like going through authorative/bible-style documentation and books while learning.
 Finding that gem takes a bit of time, but I often lose track of those perfect books/links when I want to go through them again or suggest to my friends.